dharrawal/deep-reinforcement-learning/p1_navigation/README.md

 ### Getting Started

+1. Clone the DRLND repository (https://github.com/udacity/deep-reinforcement-learning#dependencies) and follow setup instructions in its readme file for next steps

+2. Create the python 3.6 environment (drlnd) for the above repository

+3. Create minimal install of OpenAI gym (This is actually not necessary for the Navigation project since we are using the Unity simulation environment mentioned below)

+4. Install ipykernel and create an ipython kernel for the drlnd environment

-1. Download the environment from one of the links below.
+5. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)